pabvald/snlp-project/README.md

 - `bptt`: the number of steps in time that error is backpropagated,
 - `class`: the number of classes for class-based LM.

 The exact list of values for each hyperparameters can be seen in the code.
 Note that for the `hidden`, we set an upperbound of 200 as suggested by the authors of the [rnnlm toolkit](http://www.fit.vutbr.cz/~imikolov/rnnlm/FAQ.txt) for small texts with less than 1M words.
-For the `class`, we set an upperbound of 1501, which is higher than the maximum vocabulary size we selected in the previous sections.
+For the `class`, all values greater than or equal to 1500 are equivalent (since the maximum vocabulary size we selected in the previous section is 1500).
+Here we set an upperbound of 1501.

 **Observations**: